 Long Distance Love

-The ringing of FaceTime sound effect plays at moderate volume as TJ Willis, 19, grasps his phone, patiently waiting for his girlfriend, Alexis Powell, to answer.
+The ringing of FaceTime sound effect plays at a moderate volume as TJ Willis, 19, grasps his phone, patiently waiting for his girlfriend, Alexis Powell, to answer.
 “She always answers at like, the last ring.”
 TJ snickers.
 And does he know his girlfriend, because right before the ringing is about to end, Alexis answers.
 “Hi,” she draws out and says warmly, followed by a demand, “Don’t add those extra I’s in, I don’t want to come off as ‘too bubbly’”.

 TJ and Alexis engage in one of their daily calls; one of their few video calls.
 “We talk on the phone all the time, like every minute we can.
 Even in class, when we can get away with it,” Alexis begins, “but video calls?
 I feel like we rarely ever have them, which I guess is what is hard.
 I feel like I forget what he looks like sometimes.”
 She laughs.
 Her boyfriend concurs.
 “They just seem harder to ‘schedule’, and I hate using that word when it comes to my girlfriend,” TJ remarks, “but when she’s a million miles away from you, have to.”